Shiro Oishi

-Shiro Oishi, born in 1942, is a former US National Champion in judo.
+Shiro Oishi (大石 史郎, Ōishi Shirō) is a Japanese-American judoka and Greco-Roman wrestler.
+He was the 1969 AAU National Lightweight Judo Champion, the 1976 AAU National Greco-Roman, and the 1980 AAU National Masters Judo Champion.
 In the US National championships, Oishi earned a Silver medal in 1966 and a Gold in 1969.
-He is also a former national wrestling champion.

-Oishi moved from Tokyo to New York where in 1969 he opened a judo school.
+Born in Japan, Oishi moved from Tokyo to New York as an art student, where in 1969 he opened a judo school.
 He was revolutionary in his use of co-ed training.

-Oishi is currently a 7th degree black belt in judo.
+He holds an 8th dan black belt in judo.